IvanDart1001/learn_three/README.md

 log:[2018/1/19] use 'npm start' see this demo~

 ### You can also use this as a boilerplate.Have fun in coding with typescript~

+p.s.
+Read package.json before using a boilerplate is always a good idea.🙂